richtabor/theme-docs/ava/readme.md

 When the demo data is finished importing, you should have several new posts and pages to work with going forward.

 ## 5. Prepare your Images
 In order to get the best looking images in Ava, we need to refresh your images to be cropped to Ava’s image sizes.
-We do this with the Regenerate Thumbnails plugin.
+We do this with the [Regenerate Thumbnails][2] plugin.

 After activating the plugin, go to **Tools** → **Regen.
 Thumbnails**, then press the **Regenerate All Thumbnails** button to start generating new image sizes.
 Once it’s finished, your library of images will be optimized and ready to go.